Enhancing Social Interaction Through Music and Art in Autism Therapy

 Encourage Collaborative Experiences to Enhance Social Skills

-Don’t overlook the role of caregiver education in this journey!
+Don’t overlook the role of in this journey!
 Equipping parents with strategies to support their children's social development at home is crucial.
 Let’s explore this together!
 We’re here to help you every step of the way!

 The center represents the main goal of enhancing social skills.
 Each branch shows different activities and their benefits, helping you see how they all connect to support kids with autism.